antoniocosentino/funnel-preview/README.md

 # 👁️ Funnel Preview

-This tool allows the user to upload a JSON file and be able to see and navigate a mobile preview of the funnel.
+This web app allows the user to upload a JSON file and be able to see and navigate a mobile preview of the funnel.
 The user can navigate through pages, in case the funnel contains multiple pages.

 The tool is currently optimized for desktop.
 On mobile, a warning will be shown, informing the user that they need to switch to a desktop device.